syncinsect/tifoo/README.md

 ## 📖 Usage

-1. Click the Tailware icon in the Chrome toolbar to activate the extension
+1. Click the Tifoo icon in the Chrome toolbar to activate the extension
 2. Hover over elements on the webpage to highlight them
 3. Use the floating window to view and edit Tailwind classes